ultrazohm/ultrazohm_sw/docs/source/software/gui/javascope.rst

       left: further usage of the buttons, right: control of the status indicators of the buttons

-7. The ``Error Reset`` can be used to reset errors that occured.
+7. The ``Error Reset`` can be used to reset errors that occurred.

    a.
-What to happen when pressing ``Error Reset`` can also be programmed in ``ipc_ARM.c``
+What happens when pressing ``Error Reset`` can also be programmed in ``ipc_ARM.c``

    b.
 For sending error codes to the GUI that are then displayed in the respective text field ``error code`` use the slow data variable ``JSSD_FLOAT_Error_Code``.

 .. warning::
-   Error detection and handling has to be implemented by the user.
+   Error detection and handling have to be implemented by the user.
 The GUI just provides an interface.